ecasanova/cognito-import-export-tool/README.md

+# Cognito migration user pools tool

+Use this script to migrate from an cognito user pool to another one

 ## Installation

 In order to use this script you should have Python 2 or Python 3 installed on your platform